 Bachelor's Degree in Medical Imaging Sciences (BSMIS)

 Undergraduate majors in medical imaging sciences, also known as radiologic technology, provide students with the general education and scientific knowledge base for most careers in the radiology industry.
 Aspiring bone densitometry technicians are provided with the skills to use x-ray equipment and shield patients from unnecessary radiation.
 They learn patient care and bone measuring techniques.

-A bachelor's degree program curriculum includes clinical internships in imaging modalities, such as diagnostic medical sonography, magnetic resonance imaging and nuclear medicine technology.
+A bachelor's degree program 4-year curriculum includes clinical internships in imaging modalities, such as diagnostic medical sonography, magnetic resonance imaging and nuclear medicine technology.
 Students also complete general education courses in liberal arts and humanities.
 Common medical imaging coursework can include:

 - Computers in healthcare